 Mental Health Issues Covered

 What does healthcare cover?
-Well, ACA regulations require insurance coverage plans to cover mental health issues as well as substance abuse.
+Well, ACA regulations require insurance coverage plans to cover mental health issues as well as substance use disorder.
 The mental health issues that are covered are expansive, and there are too many to name here.
 Reaching out for help, receiving a diagnosis, and seeking treatment, whether short-term or long-term, may occur through different insurance plans.
 Any illness, disease, or condition that is a mental health issue has to be covered by law.

 Just like the specifics of drug addiction coverage, mental care issues require insurance coverage.
 Health insurance is not particularly specific or choosy in terms of coverage for this condition.
 Conditions should be covered as long as they meet the requirements of mental illness.